Procrastination is like masturbation: It's great at first, but then you realize that you are only fucking yourself.

 World's Smallest Autonomous Robotic Stair-Surmounting System

-The robot was also most notably featured on Slashdot, The Daily Show with Jon Stewart, CNN Headline News, and the BBC in a program — oops: programme — titled "Seven Ways to Topple Saddam".
+Daily Show with Jon Stewart, CNN Headline News, and the BBC in a show titled

 Topologically Adapting Snakes